jnozzi/cocoadev.com/markdown/DistributedObjectsSampleCode.md

-@interface General/MainThread:General/NSObject
+@interface MainThread:NSObject
 {
-    General/NSConnection *destConnection;
+    NSConnection *destConnection;
 }
-- (void) General/YourMethod;
+- (void) YourMethod;
 - (void) amessage;
 @end

-@implementation General/MainThread
+@implementation MainThread

-- (void) General/YourMethod
+- (void) YourMethod
 {
     //----- now create the connection
-    destConnection = General/[[NSConnection alloc] init];    // create connection object
-    if ([destConnection registerName:@"Any Name You Want"])
+    destConnection = [[NSConnection alloc] init];    // create connection object if ([destConnection registerName:@"Any Name You Want"])
     {
         [destConnection setRootObject: self];
-        General/NSLog(@"General/DestConnection Created!");
+        NSLog(@"DestConnection Created!");
     }
     else
     {
         [destConnection release];
         destConnection = nil;
-        General/NSLog(@"General/DestConnection didn't get created");
+        NSLog(@"DestConnection didn't get created");
     }

-    //----- start General/ChildThread up
+    //----- start ChildThread up

      //----- more code
 }

 - (void) amessage
 {
-    General/NSLog("Message for you sir!");
+    NSLog("Message for you sir!");
 }
 @end

-@interface General/ChildThread : General/NSObject
+@interface ChildThread : NSObject
 {
     id srcConnection;
-    // note: it is better you static type this to General/MainThread (or whatever your parent thread
+    // note: it is better you static type this to MainThread (or whatever your parent thread
     //      is named.
 You will avoid warning messages.
 }
-- (void) General/ChildThread;
+- (void) ChildThread;
 @end

 @implementation
-- (void) General/ChildThread
+- (void) ChildThread
 {
     // MUST have this or you will leak!
-    General/NSAutoreleasePool *localPool = General/[[NSAutoreleasePool alloc] init];
+    NSAutoreleasePool *localPool = [[NSAutoreleasePool alloc] init];

-    //----- set up the proxy object so that we can directly talk to the General/MainThread srcConnection = General/[[NSConnection
+    //----- set up the proxy object so that we can directly talk to the MainThread srcConnection = [[NSConnection
         rootProxyForConnectionWithRegisteredName:@"Any Name You Want"
         host: nil] retain];
     // remember to retain any object you get - esp. if you will be in
     // a loop!
 We don't want to constantly make/break connections!

-    // now we use it as if it were a General/MainThread object!
+    // now we use it as if it were a MainThread object!
     [srcConnection amessage];
     // however, note that the communication is only child to main
     // ALSO note that this will give a warning unless you static type